mflorence99/serverx-ts/README.md

 ### File Server

-ServeRX-ts offers a simple but effective [FileServer](https://github.com/mflorence99/serverx-ts/blob/master/src/handlers/file-server.ts) handler that has just enough capability to deploy (say) an [Angular app](https://angular.io/docs).
+ServeRX-ts supplies a simple but effective [FileServer](https://github.com/mflorence99/serverx-ts/blob/master/src/handlers/file-server.ts) handler that has just enough capability to deploy (say) an [Angular app](https://angular.io/docs).
 It can be used in any route, for example:

 ```ts
 const routes: Route[] = [